-This section summarises the dataset contents in its full processed form, highlighting the newly achieved uniform coverage.
-The focus is on describing systematic spatial differences and showing the quantitative effects of including regarded optional vertical corrections.
-To do so, the data is grouped into seven regions (Figure 6), that are also Holocene-geologically different.
+This section aims to summarize the dataset contents in its full processed form, highlighting the new achieved uniform coverage.
+The focus is on describing systematic spatial differences and on showing the quantitative effects of including regarded optional vertical corrections.
+To do so, the data is grouped in seven regions (Figure 6), that are also Holocene-geologically different.
 The boundaries between coastal subregions follow Pleistocene drainage divides (Vos et al., 2011, 2018; Cohen et al., 2017).
-The Rhine-Meuse and Vecht transgressed palaeovalleys are each west-east subdivided based on dominance of coastal-and/ortidal (seaward) vs. fluvial-and/or-peaty Holocene depositional circumstances (landward) (Figure 2).
+The Rhine-Meuse and Vecht palaeovalley are further west-east subdivided based on dominance of coastal-and/or-tidal (seaward) vs. fluvial-and/or-peaty Holocene depositional circumstances (landward) (Figure 2).

-645 Figure 6 Overview map of water-level indicators and region divisions.
+Figure 6 Overview map of water-level indicators and region divisions.
 Multiple indicator points from the same location are plotted on top of each other.